bashtools/mokctl/docs/kubernetes-the-hard-way/09-bootstrapping-kubernetes-workers.md

 >  **Kubernetes the Hard Way using My Own Kind**
 >
 > View a [screencast and transcript](/cmdline-player/kthw-9.md)

 # Bootstrapping the Kubernetes Worker Nodes

 In this lab you will bootstrap three Kubernetes worker nodes.
 The following components will be installed on each node: [runc](https://github.com/opencontainers/runc), [container networking plugins](https://github.com/containernetworking/cni), [containerd](https://github.com/containerd/containerd), [kubelet](https://kubernetes.io/docs/admin/kubelet), and [kube-proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies).

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `kthw-master-1`, `kthw-master-2`, and `kthw-master-3`.
-Login to each controller instance using the `mokctl` command.
+Log in to each controller instance using the `mokctl` command.
 Example:

 ```
 mokctl exec kthw-master-1